Glove Recycling Program

 How it Works

-- Contact firstname.lastname@example.org to enroll in the program.
+- If you're at WHOI, contact Liz Maloney to enroll in the WHOI program.
+(If not at WHOI, contact Kate Stanley at Kimberly-Clark email@example.com to set up your own program.)
 Your lab will have to undergo a short training session to review the program’s guidelines.
-PI’s and lab managers are in charge of the program in each lab.
+PIs and lab managers are in charge of the program in each lab.

 - Start collecting Kimberly-Clark (KC) nitrile gloves in a container in your lab (clear plastic liner required).
 Make sure the container you use is properly labelled with the 2 required signs.